rchxiy/rchxiy/README.md

 ![ICHINUR](https://github.com/ichinur/ichinur/blob/main/github-header.png)

-I'm the creator of a **Web3 Bot** that helps automate and streamline tasks in the Web3 ecosystem.
+The creator of a **Web3 Bot** that helps automate and streamline tasks in the Web3 ecosystem.
 I’m passionate about blockchain technology and the decentralized web.

 ## 🚀 About Me
 - 🔭 I’m the creator of a bot designed specifically for Web3.